erik-riklund/forma/packages/compiler/README.md

 - `r`: evaluates truthiness
 - `c`: compares switch values

 They are always present, even when not used, as each template is self-contained.

-> When the cache handler is introduced into the Forma suite, it will employ optimizations that remove unused helpers and components.
-The compiler doesn't care. 😄
+They are harmless and will not add a significant overhead to the rendering process.

 ---